 Companies hiring at all levels, from entry-level to experienced professionals, are more comfortable using technology (as you can see from the growth in Internet recruiting) and video interviewing is becoming the next step in the online recruiting process for many recruiters and employers.

 For the job seeker though, it can be a little intimidating.
 It's hard enough to interview face-to-face, let alone in front of a camera and microphone.
 It can seem like a scary proposition, even for those of us who are familiar with technology and use it on a regular basis.

 How to Interview Successfully

 Kim Bishop, Senior Client Partner at Korn/Ferry International, a premier global provider of talent management solutions, shares her expert advice on how to interview successfully via video.
 Kim says, "With advance planning and preparation, the video interview isn't very different from an in-person interview."
-You will mostly like be interviewing in a professional environment (not from a web cam on your home computer), either at a recruiter's office (Korn/Ferry has video conferencing at all their offices) or at a company that provides video conferencing services.
-So, plan your interview as you would any other job interview.
+Plan your interview as you would any other job interview.